apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: Whether https is supported.
 If so, configure `ssl_certificate_path` and `ssl_private_key_path` in be.conf.
 * Default value: false

-#### `single_replica_load_brpc_port`

-* Type: int32
-* Description: The port of BRPC on BE, used for single replica load.
-There is a independent BRPC thread pool for the communication between the Master replica and Slave replica during single replica load, which prevents data synchronization between the replicas from preempt the thread resources for data distribution and query tasks when the load concurrency is large.
-* Default value: 9070

-#### `single_replica_load_download_port`

-* Type: int32
-* Description: The port of http for segment download on BE, used for single replica load.
-There is a independent HTTP thread pool for the Slave replica to download segments during single replica load, which prevents data synchronization between the replicas from preempt the thread resources for other http tasks when the load concurrency is large.
-* Default value: 8050

 #### `priority_networks`

 * Description: Declare a selection strategy for those servers with many IPs.
 Note that at most one ip should match this list.
 This is a semicolon-separated list in CIDR notation, such as 10.10.10.0/24.
 If there is no IP matching this rule, one will be randomly selected